 WLEP Structure and Board Minutes

 Worcestershire Local Enterprise Partnership prides itself on being an open and transparent organisation.

-A core element of the success of Worcestershire LEP to date is the effective and trusted relationships that have been developed with partner organisations.
-The LEP encourages partners to collaborate and challenge each other in order to maintain and deliver the high ambitions we collectively hold for the county.
-We are active members of the Midlands Engine and are working in partnership with West Midlands 5G to secure the knowledge and learning from the 5G test bed focused on Industry 4.0 here in Worcestershire.
+A key facet of WLEP’s achievements is the effective and trusted relationships developed with partners.
+WLEP encourages collaboration and constructive challenge across the partnership to maintain and deliver the high ambitions we collectively hold for the county.
+We are active members of the Midlands Engine and National LEP Network.

 We remain steadfastly committed to continuous improvement and fully recognise that our approach needs to be constantly challenged, tested and revised to ensure that we continue to exceed the expectations placed on us in our use of public sector resources.

 Joint Statement from Chair, Mark Stansfeld and CEO, Gary Woodman on 18 January 2021

 The Worcestershire LEP delivers a variety of projects and programmes for the county.
 As part of our Governance we update a rolling tracker document which allows you to see the progress, status and timeline for our delivery projects.